 He is a graduate of the University of Notre Dame and the University of Seton Hall Law School.
 He has served his community, Manalapan Township, where he lives with his wife and four children, by serving as their Municipal Court Judge, and as counsel to the Manalapan Township Zoning Board of Adjustment.

-He is a former member of the New Jersey Institute of Local Government Attorneys, the National Academy of Elder Law Attorneys, the Guardianship and Conservatorship Committee of NAELA, Monmouth County Probate and Estate Committee and the Monmouth County Chancery Practice Committee.
+He is a past member of the New Jersey Institute of Local Government Attorneys, a present member of the National Academy of Elder Law Attorneys, the Guardianship and Conservatorship Committee of NAELA, the Monmouth County Probate and Estate Committee, and the Monmouth County Chancery Practice Committee.

-He counsels clients (individual and corporate) at all economic levels in business transactions, including sales and purchases, asset protection, estate tax planning for tax reduction and avoidance, wills, trusts and probate including probate litigation, contested family and estate disputes, will contests, guardianships and nursing home planning for Medicaid qualification, particularly for clients and families dealing with dementia, Alzheimer’s Parkinson’s, Multiple Sclerosis, stroke and other health related issues affecting our aging population.
+He counsels clients (individual and corporate) at all economic levels in business and real estate transactions, estate planning for tax reduction and wealth preservation, wills, trusts and probate including probate litigation, contested family and estate disputes, will contests, guardianships and nursing home planning for Medicaid qualification, particularly for clients and families dealing with dementia, Alzheimer’s Parkinson’s, Multiple Sclerosis, stroke and other health-related issues affecting our aging population.

-He manages the firm’s elder law services for clients seeking Medicaid long term care and Veterans benefits, Medicare coverage and eligibility for state funded programs for health and medical benefits.
+He manages the firm’s extensive elder law and disability practice area on behalf of clients seeking Medicaid long-term care and Veterans benefits, Medicare coverage and continued benefits, eligibility for state-funded programs for health and medical benefits.
+Mr. Niemann also manages the firm's extensive guardianship, special needs and disability practice.
 He litigates denials of benefits by governmental agencies at fair hearings, administrative law proceedings and direct appeals to the Appellate Division of the New Jersey Superior Court.
-He speaks at seminars and conferences on nursing home and community based alternatives to institutional care, the Nursing Home Reform Law and Veterans benefits.
-He heads the elder law, business litigation and probate sections of the firm.
+He speaks at seminars and conferences on nursing home and community-based alternatives to institutional care, the Nursing Home Reform Law and Veterans' benefits.

-Previously, Mr. Niemann represented clients as a seasoned and highly sought after attorney in land use transactions (including commercial and residential real estate) and redevelopment law, zoning, planning and subdivisions, condemnation, regulatory compliance, development permits, Federal and State court Appellate practice.
-Over his career, he represented in excess of twenty (20) public entities in matters described above.
+In his earliest career, Mr. Niemann represented clients as a seasoned and highly sought-after attorney in land use transactions (including commercial and residential real estate) and redevelopment law, zoning, planning and subdivisions, condemnation, regulatory compliance, development permits, Federal and State court Appellate practice.
+All totaled, he has represented in excess of twenty (20) public entities in matters described above.

 Mr. Niemann has served as the lead attorney in many significant cases in New Jersey which have been the subject of published decisions in the official law books of this State.

-An experienced trial attorney, Mr. Niemann is the co-managing partner of the firm and resides in Brielle with his family where he has offered his time to many organizations.
+An experienced trial attorney, Mr. Niemann is the co-managing partner of the firm and resides in Wall Township where he has offered his time to many organizations.
 He is also a member of the Monmouth County and New Jersey State Bar Associations, the U.S. Federal District Court of New Jersey, and the U.S. Third Circuit U.S. Court of Appeals.

-Bonnie M. Wright is a graduate of St. John’s University and holds a Bachelor of Science in business administration.
+Bonnie M. Wright is a partner at Hanlon Niemann & Wright, P.C.
+She is a graduate of St. John’s University and holds a Bachelor of Science in business administration.
 She received her Juris Doctor degree from Seton Hall University School of Law and is a member admitted to the New Jersey State Bar and the United States District Court of New Jersey.

 Ms. Wright is an active member of the American Bar Association, the New Jersey Bar Association and the Monmouth County Bar Association.
 Ms. Wright has been a member of the Firm since 2002.
 She became a partner of the firm in 2014.

-Christopher Balioni is a litigation associate with Hanlon, Niemann & Wright where his practice includes business disputes, civil rights, sexual harassment and estate litigation.
+Christopher Balioni is a senior litigation member of Hanlon, Niemann & Wright, P.C. where his practice includes business, landlord-tenant, employment law, estate/probate litigation, and contested guardianship.

 Mr. Balioni has experience in hundreds of state and federal cases including jury trials and appellate work.
 Mr. Balioni brings to the firm a unique perspective on the practice of law gained from a history of litigating constitutional cases.

-Mr. Balioni received his undergraduate degree from New School University and then studied law as an evening student at New York Law School while working full time at MTV Networks.
-In law school, he focused on criminal justice and intellectual property coursework, while also winning the Sylvia D. Garland award for Excellence in Civil Litigation.
-One of the members of his graduating class went on to become his wife.
+Mr. Balioni received his undergraduate degree from New School University and studied law at New York Law School while working full time at MTV Networks.
+In law school, he was awarded the Sylvia D. Garland award for Excellence in Civil Litigation.